10 Tips for When You Can’t Find a Job After College

 It might seem like a bit of a no brainer, but you won’t find work if you are not applying for jobs.
 It is easy to get disheartened and give up after a few rejections, but you must keep your eye on the prize.
 Apply for every single job that comes up.
 You should be sending out resumes and filling out applications daily.
 If you don’t have job experience, you should read some tips on how to write resume with no job experience.
+Don’t forget that it’s a good idea to ask professionals to write your resume.
 Also, don’t forget to write multiple cover letters suited to different jobs.

 3 – Give Yourself a Social Media Audit

 One reason why you can’t find a job after college could be that your social media profile is putting potential employers off!
 It is increasingly common for employers to look up potential candidates on social media.
 If your profile is littered with drunken snapshots at the dorm parties, then you could be giving the wrong impression.
 Take a little time to remove anything that could be potentially off-putting and start sharing some of your other interests.

 Sometimes, when it comes to finding a job its not what you know, its who you know!
 If you can’t find a job after college then you need to start networking.
 Attend career fairs, college alumni events, networking luncheons and conferences.
 It is also a good idea to join LinkedIn if you haven’t already.
 Start getting to know the movers and shakers in your chosen industry and they might just thrown you a bone when a job opportunity arises!

 If it is beginning to look like you are not going to find a job when you graduate, you do have the option of returning to school for some additional qualifications.
 This may not be an ideal situation, but it could pay off in the long run.